emmanouil1989/expess-drizzleorm-postgresql/README.md

 Thi is not production ready.
 It's simmple REST api express application using drizzleorm.
 Basic auth has been implemented and a CRUD crypto endpoints have been added.
 This use postgreSQL which runs on docker locally.

 - Need DATABASE URL on .env to point to local postgreSQL
-- Data base url should look like this `postgres://username:password@localhost:5432/databaseName`
+- Data base url should look like this. set this inside .env folder as DATABASE_URL `postgres://username:password@localhost:5432/databaseName`
 - pull postgres image:
   `docker pull postgres`